-- a) Subject to (d), obtain 180 credits at Masters level (level 7). - b) Pass all the taught modules that are core components of the Masters and the dissertation. - c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) Failure with a mark of 40 or more for up to 40 credits in non-core taught modules, will be condoned provided the overall weighted average for the taught modules is 50.
+- a) Subject to (d), obtain 180 credits at Masters level (level 7). - b) Pass all the taught core modules and the dissertation. - c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) Failure with a mark of 40 or more for up to 40 credits in non-core taught modules, will be condoned provided the overall weighted average for the taught modules is 50.